thembo-sec/neocities_site/src/posts/gender.md

 So really I think transsexual is a more fitting term for myself.
 I don't view myself as ontologically a man or woman.
 I've never really identified with the experience of man or womanhood in a way that made me desire to be one or the other.
 The reality is that I view HRT in a similar way as I do to getting tattooed, I want to be able to control the way my body looks to the best of my ability for not much more reason other than its *mine* and I *can*.
 Also I have killer C cups.

 ## Being Trans vs Doing Trans

-I do often find this alienating, many transfemmes don't hold the same view of themselves.
-I'm transfeminine in that myself and trans women have very similar experiences with the medical system, and have taken similar steps to change our bodies.
+I do often find this alienating, transfemmes undestandably don't often hold the same view of themselves.
+Many trans women I know have a very concrete self identity and assurance in their womanhood, a necessity when having to constantly fight for its recognition.

+Surely there must be some common ground?
+We have very similar experiences with the medical system, and have taken similar steps to change our bodies.

-But there the similarities end.
-Torrey Peters said in an interview something that has resonated with me since: "*For me, there’s always been a question of being trans and doing trans*".
-I've never felt like i'm doing trans in a way that seems to align with many of the other trans people I meet.
-I never feel like I'm doing it right, and after six years of it I don't think I ever will.
+Torrey Peters said in an interview something that has resonated with me since: ["*For me, there’s always been a question of being trans and doing trans*"](https://www.dazeddigital.com/life-culture/article/51840/1/torrey-peters-detransition-baby-skewers-the-detransition-taboo).
+I've never felt like I'm *doing* trans in a way that seems to align with many of the other trans people I meet.
+I've never really connected with the stories of many trans awakenings, of transition experiences, or descriptions of transfemininity.

+I never feel like I'm doing trans *right*, and after six years of it I don't think I ever will.

 I hope one day I'll learn to sit with that. "*To be a woman is to perform*" and I never wanted to audition.